Masquerade (1965 film): Production

 Rex Harrison was originally meant to star but he dropped out and Cliff Robertson was hired to replace him.
-The film was the first screen credit for novelist William Goldman who had been hired to Americanise the dialogue for Robertson (Robertson had just commissioned Goldman to adapt Flowers for Algernon into a screenplay).
+The film was the first screen credit for novelist William Goldman who had been hired to Americanize the dialogue for Robertson (Robertson had just commissioned Goldman to adapt Flowers for Algernon into the screenplay for Charly).
 Filming started on 3 June 1964 at Pinewood Studios under the title The Shabby Tiger.
 The unit then shifted to Madrid.
 Robertson's work on the film meant he had to turn down an offered part in Judith.